Diabetes usually means a big “NO” to sugar intake. But how far is this true?

 6. Effect Of Dates On Blood Sugar Levels

 So, is it safe to say that diabetics can eat dates as well, without worrying about jeopardizing their blood sugar levels?
 I think it is.
+But, all diabetics should check their blood sugar levels and understand their individual response to certain foods.
+This is important.
 Though there is not much research found on the recommended daily intake of dates, most physicians advise their diabetes patients to eat not more than 3 dates per day.

 Have more questions?